wso2-attic/ballerina-integrator/README.md

             outReq.setJsonPayload(inReqPayload);
             // Send a POST request to 'Bidder 3' and get the results var respWorkerBidder3 = biddersEP1->post("/bidder3", outReq);
-            // Reply to the join block from this worker - Send the response from 'Bidder 3' return respWorkerBidder3;
+            return respWorkerBidder3;
         }
     }